-It starts near the northern end of the Western Reserve Greenway, and follows several scenic back roads.
+The loop starts near the northern end of the Western Reserve Greenway, and follows several scenic back roads.
 At just under 50 miles, the ride is a nice long adventure that won't leave you too tired to enjoy a post-ride refreshment at one of the many local wineries in the area.

 Most of the route is on paved trail or roads, but there are some brief unpaved sections, taking you through seven covered bridges, including the Smolen-Gulf Bridge, the longest covered bridge in the United States.

+This is a route that Krista personally rides, and it does not have trail markers specifically denoting it on the road.
+We recommends that you use the RideSpot app to follow the route.
 This ride is on a combination of paved, gravel and dirt roads, so make sure the bike you ride is good on all those surfaces.

-Not up for Krista’s 47-mile ride?
+Not up for Krista’s 46-mile ride?
 Then simply head to the start of the ride and bike the Western Reserve Greenway Trail as far as you like (http://www.ashtabulacountymetroparks.org/trail.htm), then pack up your bike and stop at some covered bridges and wineries in your car.

 This page was published on Feb.
-11, 2012; updated August 10, 2012.
+11, 2012; updated October 24, 2019.